patzsantos/e-portfolio-uoeo/ssdcs_unit2.md

 ## Reflection

 We had our second seminar this week entitled Scrum Security Review.
 I learned about the software development stages during the Scrum Agile Approach to project management.
-We further discussed which UMLs can be best presented in a flowchart, and the examples given gave me an idea as to how to better explain processes through activity and swimlane diagrams. <br>
+We further discussed which UMLs can be best presented in a flowchart, and the examples given gave me an idea how to better explain processes through activity and swimlane diagrams. <br>

 Right after the seminar, my team had our kick-off meeting.
 It was nice to align our goals, and have a preview of how we will tackle our project over the next 5 weeks.
 I am honestly a little overwhelmed with this project, but more so with the individual coding part.
 But I am happy with how the team has been communicating well these past two weeks, and we seem to have the same goals in mind.<br>